IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

 Parameters
 ----------

+  instance_template (False, str, None)
+    Id of the instance template

+  placement_group (False, str, None)
+    Unique Identifier of the Placement Group for restricting the placement of the instance

+  force_action (False, bool, False)
+    If set to true, the action will be forced immediately, and all queued actions deleted.
+Ignored for the start action.

+  boot_volume (False, list, None)
+    None

+  name (True, str, None)
+    (Required for new resource) Instance name

+  total_volume_bandwidth (False, int, None)
+    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

+  keys (False, list, None)
+    SSH key Ids for the instance

+  primary_network_interface (False, list, None)
+    Primary Network interface info

   volumes (False, list, None)
     List of volumes

-  default_trusted_profile_target (False, str, None)
-    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

   dedicated_host (False, str, None)
     Unique Identifier of the Dedicated Host where the instance will be placed

-  total_volume_bandwidth (False, int, None)
-    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  primary_network_interface (False, list, None)
-    Primary Network interface info

-  user_data (False, str, None)
-    User data given for the instance

   auto_delete_volume (False, bool, None)
     Auto delete volume along with instance

-  default_trusted_profile_auto_link (False, bool, None)
+  metadata_service_enabled (False, bool, None)
-    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
+    Indicates whether the metadata service endpoint is available to the virtual server instance

-  keys (False, list, None)
+  vpc (False, str, None)
-    SSH key Ids for the instance

-  force_action (False, bool, False)
-    If set to true, the action will be forced immediately, and all queued actions deleted.
-Ignored for the start action.
+    VPC id

-  force_recovery_time (False, int, None)
+  zone (False, str, None)
-    Define timeout to force the instances to start/stop in minutes.
+    Zone name

   image (False, str, None)
     image id

-  name (True, str, None)
-    (Required for new resource) Instance name

-  zone (False, str, None)
-    Zone name

   resource_group (False, str, None)
     Instance resource group

-  metadata_service_enabled (False, bool, None)
+  default_trusted_profile_target (False, str, None)
-    Indicates whether the metadata service endpoint is available to the virtual server instance
+    The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

   wait_before_delete (False, bool, True)